caliles/svi_and_home_sales/README.md

 # U.S. Area Deprivation Index and Housing Prices

-This repo is a data engineering pipeline designed to pull publicly available Zillow housing price records, county geometry, and Area Deprivation Index (ADI) data, merge them into a pandas dataframe, and push these data into a Google Cloud BigQuery table which is designed to serve as a
+This repo is a data engineering pipeline designed to pull publicly available Zillow home value records, county geometry, and Area Deprivation Index (ADI) data, merge them into a pandas dataframe, and push these data into a Google Cloud BigQuery table which is designed to serve as a backend for a LookerStudio dashboard plotting both Zillow home values and ADI temporally and geospatially aligned.
+Users wishing to gain access to the LookerStudio dashboard may request access from the author.
+Users can then make a copy of the LookerStudio dashboard and connect it with their own BigQuery backend built by running this repo.

+This code is easiest to deploy within a Google Cloud environment.
+Google Cloud accounts can be created with $300.00 of initial cloud costs paid by the vendor.
+Initial deployment of this code did not exceed $10.00 in cloud costs.
+The code was successfully developed and tested in Google Cloud with the repo deployed on a Vertex AI Jupyter notebook with the following VM image: Deployment Notebook: **Tensorflow Enterprise 2.6 (with LTS Intel MKL-DNN/MKL) with Python 3.9**.
+Python 3.9 is strongly recommended to successfully install and run this repo.

+## Google Cloud Required APIs
+The foolowing Googl Cloud APIs had to be activated within the test project to successfully deploy this repo:
+BigQuery API
+Notebooks API (optional: only needed if using Vertex AI notebook for deployment)

+## Installation

 ```
 pip install requirements.txt
 ```

-## Google Cloud Required APIs
-BigQuery API
-Cloud Build API
-Cloud Logging API
-Cloud Pub/Sub API
-Notebooks API (optional
-Cloud Run Admin API

-Deployment Notebook: Tensorflow Enterprise 2.6 (with LTS Intel MKL-DNN/MKL) with Python 3.9

 ## Citations: